cornelius-erfort/partypress/README.md

 The following figure shows an example for the measurement of the immigration agendas of German parties.

-*Issue attention of German parties to the environment
+*Issue attention of German parties to the environment <br>
 <img src="https://github.com/cornelius-erfort/scripts-issue-agendas/blob/main/plots/immigration-agenda-germany.png" width="60%">